Lannnnh/Charts/README.md

-# Charts
+# helm-charts
-this is lan4h's chart repo.
+this is lan4h's helm chart repo.